First Special Service Force: Anzio, 1944

 In August 1944 1st SSF came under the command of Colonel Edwin Walker when Brigadier General Frederick, who had commanded the force since its earliest days, left on promotion to major general to command the 1st Airborne Task Force.
+Frederick became the youngest major general in the U.S. Army.

 France, 1944

-On 14 August 1944, the 1st SSF landed on the islands of Port Cros and Île du Levant during Operation Dragoon, the invasion of southern France.
+On 14 August 1944, the 1st SSF, now restored by recruitment to a 2,000-man unit, landed on the islands of Port Cros and Île du Levant during Operation Dragoon, the invasion of southern France.
 They fought the small Battle of Port Cros in which they captured the five forts on the islands from the German Army.
 Nine men were killed in action or died of wounds received in combat.

-On 22 August it was attached to the 1st Airborne Task Force, a provisional Seventh Army airborne division, and later made part of the Task Force.
+On 22 August the Force was attached to Frederick's 1st Airborne Task Force, a provisional Seventh Army airborne division, and later made part of the Task Force.

+In the first week of September the Force advanced through the French Riviera sector and on 5 September attacked and either killed or captured an entire German battalion of about 1,000 men near L'Escarène.
 On 7 September it moved with the 1st Airborne Task Force to defensive positions on the Franco-Italian border.
-During the war the 1,800-man unit accounted for some 12,000 German casualties, captured some 7,000 prisoners, and sustained an attrition rate of over 600%.